The Creamiest Smoked Mac and Cheese

 Make this rich and creamy Smoked Mac and Cheese in your smoker!
-Bacon, four cheeses and SO much flavor.
-You'll love this side dish recipe!
+You’ll love this smoked side dish recipe packed with bacon and four cheeses.

 I have so many smoker recipes here on the site at Blackberry Babe.
-But, I've never posted a Smoked Mac and Cheese recipe, because I've never gotten it *quite* right.
-We've made good smoked mac, but not *GREAT* smoked mac.
+But, I’ve never gotten it *quite* right.
+We’ve made good smoked mac and cheese, but not *GREAT* smoked mac!

-Well, I am happy to report that this Mac and Cheese recipe is IT!
-After 7 years of experimentation, we have a recipe that we're proud to share.
+Well, I am happy to report that this mac and cheese recipe is IT!
+After 7 years of experimenting, we have a recipe that we’re proud to share.

 But, I think the secret ingredient is plain old cream cheese!
-Adding cream cheese was what helped us finally achieve our desired level of creaminess.
+Adding cream cheese was what helped us finally achieve our desired level of creaminess and keep it nice and rich.

+Yes!
 Make the macaroni and cheese as directed, but do not smoke.
 Cool completely and cover with plastic wrap.
-Store in the fridge up to 1-2 days ahead of time.
+Store in the fridge for up to 1-2 days.

 Allow the macaroni and cheese to sit at room temperature for 30 minutes before smoking.

-The goal of smoking this mac and cheese is to get a nice, smoky flavor.
-The smoker may NOT crisp or brown the panko crumb topping to your liking.
+The goal of smoking this mac and cheese is to get a nice, smoky flavor added.
+Please know that it will NOT crisp or brown the panko bread crumb topping to your liking.
+The temperature simply is not high enough!

-If that's the case, NO worries!
-Just broil your mac and cheese in the oven on high for 1-2 minutes, until the panko bread crumbs are golden brown.
+But if you want a golden brown topping, this is easily fixed!
+Just broil your mac and cheese in the oven on high for 1-2 minutes until the panko bread crumbs are golden brown.

 - 1 pound elbow macaroni